SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 First, download the following cluster create and deployment script on command line:

 ```sh

   wget https://raw.githubusercontent.com/SolaceProducts/solace-kubernetes-quickstart/master/scripts/start_vmr.sh
   chmod 755 start_vmr.sh

 ```

 For the following variables, substitute `<YourAdminPassword>` with the desired password for the management `admin` user.
 Substitute `<DockerRepo>`, `<ImageName>` and `<releaseTag>` according to your image in the container registry.

 ```sh

   PASSWORD=<YourAdminPassword>
   SOLACE_IMAGE_URL=<DockerRepo>.<ImageName>:<releaseTag>

 ```

 Next, execute the `start_vmr.sh` script with the required arguments.
 It will install Helm, initialize it on the current Kubernetes Cluster, download the Solace Deployment chart, then use Helm to build and install the chart on the cluster.

-Note: the script will place the Solace Deployment chart in the `solace-kubernetes-quickstart/solace` directory, and the `helm` executable will be installed in the `helm` directory - all relative to the directory where the script will be executed.
+Note: the script will place the Solace Deployment chart in the `solace-kubernetes-quickstart/solace` directory, and the `helm` executable will be installed in the `helm` directory - all relative to the directory where the script is executed.

 * This will create and start a small-size non-HA VMR deployment with simple local non-persistent storage:

 ```sh

   ./start_vmr.sh -p ${PASSWORD} -i ${SOLACE_IMAGE_URL}

 ```

 * This will create and start a small-size HA VMR deployment with dynamically provisioned volumes:

 ```sh

   ./start_vmr.sh -p ${PASSWORD} -i ${SOLACE_IMAGE_URL} -v values-examples/small-persist-ha-provisionPvc.yaml

 ```

 Note: the `start_vmr.sh` script can only be used to create an initial deployment.
 To modify a deployment, refer to the section [Upgrading/modifying the VMR cluster](#upgradingmodifying-the-vmr-cluster).
+If you need to start over then refer to the section [Deleting a deployment](#deleting-a-deployment).

 #### Other VMR deployment configurations